NETWAYS/foreman-training/configmanagement/02_puppet.md

 * Written in ruby
 * Choice between Open Source or Enterprise version
+ * Enterprise edition is not supported by Foreman
-* Runs on Linux, Unix, Windows
+* Runs on Linux, Unix, Windows, …
-* Describes state in its own declarative language or a Ruby DSL
+* Describes desired state in its own declarative language

 <pre>
     package { 'openssh':
-      ensure => 'installed'
+      ensure => 'installed',
     }
 </pre>